yaowser/DDS-Case-Study-1/README.md

 5. merge.R – contains .R code that merges GDPdata.csv and Educationraw.csv into MergeData1 and creates subsets for later analysis

 "Yao Yao MSDS 6306 401 Case Study1 Makefile.txt" is the full composition of the R code from beginning to end, which combined the gather, clean, and analysis procedures.

+"VariableDescriptions.Rmd" is the markdown file that describes the column names

 "GDPWeb.csv" is the original data taken from http://data.worldbank.org/data-catalog/GDP-ranking-table, which was last updated on 01-Feb-2017.